Dissurender/super-goggles/README.md

 If you change the Models remember to run `npx prisma db push` to update your DB tables.

+If you have JSdoc installed globally, use `jsdoc src -r -d docs` to update the static html.

 ## How to Contribute